-If your husky has started to smell bad you’ll want to know why and what you can do.
+If your husky has develoepd a bad odor, you’ll want to know why and what you can do.
 This article will explain everything you need to know about smelly huskies and how to fix it.

 The most common reasons why a husky might become smelly include a dirty or mucky coat, unwashed paws or yeast infections, bad breath and dental issues, skin infections, or impacted anal sacs.